samsquire/cloud-desktop/README.md

 The desktop environment should act as a personal dashboard and include features such as Food, Accommodation, Money, USB devices, Phones, Travel

+ * **Ordering food** from the desktop indicator
+ * **Planning journeys and buying tickets from desktop indicator** If you need to buy transport, you can buy a journey from the desktop
+ * **Ordering things** Hotel rooms, Coffee shops Protocol for ordering over WiFi.
+Product broadcast protocol

 ![](images/indicator.png)

 # Information sharing